 Controls: The game is essentially a Beat 'Em Up game.
 But the control do take some time to get used to.
 Press select to get a list of orders to issue to your teammates.
 R2 dodges, blocks and evades.
 L2 pulls up the Ninjutsu list.
 Light hit (Square), Strong hit (Triangle), Revive/Action (Circle) and Jump (X).
 So far, the controls are responsive, and works well.
 One you get used to the controls, the timing, AND upgrading your ninjutsu, then the Boss battles will be less frustrating.

 Music: The score isn't really memorable or anything.

-The graphics are good, which I mentioned before, but sometimes, when you are required to search for enemies, you will teleport right to them.
+The graphics are good, but sometimes, when you are required to search for enemies, you will teleport right to them.
 Sometimes they would be on the aforementioned building.
-But I am a TMNT fan, haven't watched the new movies or new series yet.
-But the game brings back that nostalgic feel.
+But I am a TMNT fan.
+And the game brings back that nostalgic feel.